UK challenger bank Atom raises another £50M from BBVA and more at £530M valuation – TechCrunch

 Another hopeful among Europe’s so-called challenger banks — startups taking on the big names in consumer banking by targeting niche groups of users with a more modern set of tools to manage users’ money — has raised a sizeable round of funding to expand its business.

 Atom Bank — which targets mainly millennial-aged consumers (current slogan: “It’s all about you, you, you”) with mobile-first savings accounts and mortgages as well as small business loans — has raised a further £50 million in funding.
-It’s not disclosing its valuation officially but sources confirm it’s £530 million (or around $660 million at current rates), up from £450 million previously.
+It’s not disclosing its valuation officially, but sources confirm it’s £530 million (or around $660 million at current rates), up from £450 million previously.

 “What’s important to customers is good products, good service and good value so that’s where we’ve spent the majority of our time and energy,” said Mark Mullen, Atom’s CEO, in a statement.
 “We’re growing our team here in the North East and will add 50 new roles this year to help us expand the range of products and services we offer, starting with Instant Access savings in the autumn.
 More than ever we are convinced of the importance of Atom’s role to drive positive change in UK banking.”

 This latest round included investments from banking giant BBVA — which led its last round of £149 million in 2018 — as well as Toscafund, Woodford Patient Capital Trust and funds advised by Perscitus LLP.
-Other high-profile investors have included the likes of musician and embracer of all things future technology, Will.i.am.
+Other high-profile investors have included the likes of musician and embracer of all things future technology, will.i.am.

-The startup was co-founded by one of the industry’s earlier “banking disruptors” — Anthony Thomson, who had previously co-founded one of the first entities to challenge the dominance of high street banks in the UK, Metro Bank.
-Atom’s rise mirrors a larger trend in Europe, and especially in the UK, of what are collectively referred to as challenger banks.
+The startup was co-founded by one of the industry’s earlier “banking disruptors” — Anthony Thomson, who previously co-founded one of the first entities to challenge the dominance of High Street banks in the U.K., Metro Bank.
+Atom’s rise mirrors a larger trend in Europe, and especially in the U.K., of what are collectively referred to as challenger banks.

-Atom, founded several years ago, was one of the first, but there are now a number of others building banking offerings — sometimes on top of more legacy infrastructure, which they take as white-label services — that appeal to younger earners and savers because of lower fees, more flexibility in how money can be moved and borrowed, and perks aimed specifically at their demographic.
+Atom, founded several years ago, was one of the first, but there are now a number of others building banking offerings — sometimes on top of more legacy infrastructure, which they take as white-label services — that appeal to younger earners and savers because of lower fees, more flexibility in how money can be moved and borrowed and perks aimed specifically at their demographic.
 Others include Monese, Monzo, Revolut, Starling, N26 and Tandem.

 All good signs, but the crowded market of challengers, alongside bigger banks finally getting their new business strategies in order, is in part what is spurring this investment and what the company plans to do with it.